StofNet: Super-resolution Time of Flight Network: Conclusion

 \section{Conclusion}

-This study explored the potentials and limitations of modern super-resolution techniques for accurate, fast and reliable Time of Flight (ToF) sensing through a benchmark comparison against state-of-the-art networks using publicly available datasets.
-Overall, our proposed \mbox{1-D} localization network exhibits best performance compared to state-of-the-art attempts owing to its ability to build sufficient global context while maintaining high temporal fidelity.
-Moving forward, future research can focus on expanding the application of super-resolution networks to address specific challenges in deep learning such as domain gap across sensors and environmental conditions.
+This study explored the potentials and limitations of modern super-resolution techniques for accurate, fast and reliable Time of Flight (ToF) sensing through a benchmark comparison from publicly available datasets.
+Overall, our proposed \mbox{1-D} localization network exhibits best performance compared to state-of-the-art attempts owing to its ability to extract high temporal fidelity while simultaneously building sufficient global context for more reliable predictions.
+Moving forward, future research may focus on expanding the application of super-resolution networks to address specific challenges in deep learning such as domain gap across sensors and environmental conditions.
 In summary, our study has shed light on the potential of modern super-resolution networks and their significant role in improving ToF sensing.
-The findings presented here provide valuable insights for researchers and practitioners in the field, paving the way for enhanced depth sensing capabilities and applications in various domains.
+The findings presented here provide valuable insights for researchers and practitioners in the field, paving the way for enhanced depth sensing performance in various domains.